Janrdrz/janrdrz.github.io/_tabs/about.md

 order: 4
 ---

-# Janrdrz
+# Jan Rodriguez

-Puerto Rico, BS Computer Enginnering
+Puerto Rico, BS Computer Enginnering.

+Authorized to work in US.
+Experienced in Penetration Testing and Red Team Operations.

+- 4 years of experience as a System Administrator.
+- 6+ months of experience as a Penetration Tester.

+Exploring for opportunities in roles aligned with Penetration Testing and Security Assessments.

 * Github: [Janrdrz](https://github.com/janrdrz)
 * LinkedIn: [Jan Rodriguez](https://www.linkedin.com/in/janrdrz/)
 * Discord: janrdrz
-* Certifications: OSCP, CRTO, CEH
+* Certifications: OSCP, CTPS, CRTO, CEH